Subject Lead: Mrs Morrison

 Trustee: Mr Partridge

 Phonic skills underpin children’s learning in most curriculum areas and they rely upon them constantly in their everyday lives.
 The intent behind the teaching and learning of Phonics at Sheldwich Primary School is for all children to: learn phonemes and letter names in order for them to develop an ability to learn read fluently, accessing a wide range of texts and text-types for both purpose and pleasure, to become confident, independent writers who can write effectively for a wide range of purposes.
 Learning objectives in phonics should be specific to the phonemes being taught or a focus on blending and segmenting a word within a lesson.

 In order to achieve the aims of our ‘Intent’ in Phonics we carry out the following at Sheldwich:

-Lessons are taught daily (KS1) following the Sounds Write structure.
+Lessons are taught daily (KS1) following the Essential Letters and Sounds Scheme.